Linda Michaels, Al’s Wife: 5 Fast Facts You Need to Know

-Al Michaels, the legendary sports broadcaster who began his career in the 1960s, is once again be in the NBC Sunday Night Football booth with Cris Collinsworth this season.
-Michaels and his wife, Linda Anne Stamaton, have been married for over 50 years and are the parents of Jennifer and Steven.
+Al Michaels, the legendary sports broadcaster who began his career in the 1960s, will once again be in the NBC Sunday Night Football booth with Cris Collinsworth this season.
+Michaels and his wife, Linda Anne Stamaton, have been married for over 50 years and are the parents to two children, Jennifer and Steven.

-The 72-year-old Michaels began his television career with Chuck Barris on game shows before he got a job with the Los Angeles Lakers public relations team.
+Michaels began his television career on game shows with Chuck Barris before he got a job with the Los Angeles Lakers’ public relations team.

 In 1968, he began calling games in Hawaii and moved to Cincinnati in 1971 to become the lead announced for the Reds.
 From 1977 to 2006, he worked for ABC, famously calling Monday Night Football.
-He also called one of the most famous games in sports history, the 1980 Winter Olympics “Miracle On Ice” hockey game between the Soviet Union and the U.S. Since 2006, Michaels has been at NBC.
+He also called one of the most famous games in sports history, the 1980 Winter Olympics’ “Miracle On Ice” hockey game between the Soviet Union and the United States.
+Michaels has been at NBC since 2006.

 Michaels has an estimated net worth of $20 million, Celebrity Net Worth estimates.